camdowney/neutro/README.md

 ### Maps inside .html()
 Remember that part of Neutro's simplicity lies in the fact that it uses tagged templates.
 That being said, JavaScript doesn't parse tagged templates as intuitively as you might think it does.

 Mapping values inside html() calls is the biggest drawback here.
-Maps that will lead to nested components inside tagged templates will simply not work.
-Maps must either return a tagged template that can be evaluated as a string, or simply another component.
+Maps that will lead to nested components inside tagged templates do not work.
+Maps must either return a tagged template that can be evaluated as a string, or another component.

 ```js
 // ❌ This will not work: